How to Visit Copper Canyon by Train – Updated 2019

 The older train is now known as Chepe Regional, and the new luxury train is called Chepe Express.
 There are a few significant differences:

 - The stops.
 This is probably the most significant difference between the two trains.
 The Chepe Regional makes 13 stops between Chihuahua and Los Mochis for both tourists and local commuters.
-The Chepe Express only runs between Los Mochis and Creel and only stops at 2 tourist destinations in between.
+The Chepe Express only runs between Los Mochis and Creel and makes 3 stops in between at the tourist destinations.

 - The schedule.
-Both the Chepe Regional and Chepe Express run in opposite directions every other day (except Wednesdays).
+Both the Chepe Regional and Chepe Express run in opposite directions every 2 to 3 days.
 The Chepe Express, as its name implies, completes its route much faster than the Chepe Regional and arrival times, therefore, differ between each train.
 The schedules can be tricky and are explained in detail and with images below.

 - The comfort.
 Although I would not consider the Chepe Regional to be uncomfortable, it is an older train with basic amenities including washrooms and a dining car.
 The new Chepe Express, however, is a luxury train complete with a bar car, a panoramic viewing car and a restaurant car.